KarolinaBenkova/karolinabenkova.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD candidate of the [MAC-MIGS CDT](https://www.mac-migs.ac.uk/) at [Maxwell Institute for Mathematical Sciences](https://www.maxwell.ac.uk/) in Edinburgh, Scotland.
+I'm a PhD candidate involved in the [MAC-MIGS CDT](https://www.mac-migs.ac.uk/) at [Maxwell Institute for Mathematical Sciences](https://www.maxwell.ac.uk/) in Edinburgh, Scotland.
 My research concerns PDE-constrained optimization applied to problems in mathematical biology.
 My supervisors are [Mariya Ptashnyk](https://www.macs.hw.ac.uk/~mp91/) from Heriot-Watt University and [John Pearson](https://sites.google.com/site/johnpearsonmaths/home) from the University of Edinburgh.